By: Shane James O’Neill

-Yet this research data seems at odds with the rough stories we’re constantly hearing about “hook-up culture” and how millennials just date for sex.
+This sex-decline seems at odds with the rough stories we are constantly hearing about hook-up culture and how millennials just date for sex.
 It also brings out a strange disparity between the increase of porn use with the decrease of sex.
-So, how does that make any sense?
+So, how do we make sense of this?

 Chasing the Plastic Butterfly

 There was an experiment performed several years ago: